How to screen tenants

 ATO Notice of Assessment

-This is the most reliable income document for a self-employed person because it is issued by the ATO, not the applicant.
+The most reliable income document for a self-employed person, issued by the ATO, not the applicant.
 Look at taxable income across two consecutive years.
 Consistent or growing income is reassuring.
 A significant drop in year two warrants a conversation.

 Business bank statements